 Aubrey is bar-heavy (just how we like it)

 Is Drake living up to drill’s USP of sending for opps on “Only You”?
 It seems the war is back on with his rap nemesis, Pusha-T, who last month reignited their beef when he used his verse on “Paranoia”—a track meant for Pop Smoke’s posthumous LP, Shoot For The Stars, Aim For The Moon—to send shots at Drake once more.
 The woozy rap cut also featured Gunna and Young Thug, but was scrapped at the last minute once it was found that Push was aiming for Aubrey.
 Using a double-time grime flow that calls to mind Big H, he spits: “Shit you man been droppin’ lately/Don’t make me have to fly my iTunes/So much people buy into my hype/Don’t make me have to buy my hype too/Dealt with the big homie already/Don’t make me have to side-by-side you/Nuff times he tried to hide behind you/Amnesia but when I remind you/I’m touchin’ road and I can’t find you.”
 And this is all after he dubs UK TV presenter Maya Jama a “sweet one” and claims that an Arabic girl said he looks like ‘Yussef or Hamza’ (two common Arabic names), to which he retorts in Arabic: “Baby girl, I’m sure we’d look better together.”
-Drizzy lyrically tap-danced all over this drop, and we love to see it. —Jason Kavuma
+Aubrey is having fun while lyrically tap-dancing all over this drop. —Jason Kavuma

 Headie One really is the King of Drill